Atom-iQ/framework/README.md

 I also admire **[Preact](https://preactjs.com/)** for its incredibly small 3kb bundle size - it's also one of the **Atom-iQ** goals - to keep a size of the **Core** bundle as small as possible, but without any compromises, using modern concepts and technologies - extendable with *"tree-shakeable"* additional packages.
-> Currently, `@atom-iq/core` has 4.4kb (gzipped) - but it's still missing some features.
-On the other hand,
-> it's highly unoptimized in current state, so it's hard to say how it will be in the future.
-It also has one
-> required dependency - **RxJS** - fortunately it's *tree-shakeable* and **Core** is not using a lot of functions.

 > Anyway, while writing framework code, I used mostly **Inferno** code, as a **Virtual DOM** library reference.
 > I was also using some parts of its code as a base - for **JSX** plugin and basic type definitions.